Enhancing Food Tolerance and Acceptance

 Increase the foods they try

-The feeding groups at Integration Station follow the SOS Approach to Feeding program, an internationally recognized approach for assessing and treating children with feeding difficulties.
-When participating in the feeding group, children will expand the their acceptance of undesired foods by integrating sensory, oral motor, fine motor, and learning factors.
+The feeding programs at Integration Station follow the SOS Approach to Feeding, an internationally recognized approach for assessing and treating children with feeding difficulties.
+When participating in the feeding program, children will expand the their acceptance of undesired foods by integrating sensory, oral motor, fine motor, and learning factors.

-The interactive Becoming a Food Scientist group is structured to provide a creative, fun, and safe environment for children to promote expansion of food acceptance.
+The interactive Becoming a Food Scientist program is structured to provide a creative, fun, and safe environment for children while promoting expansion of food acceptance.
 Following each session, the child and caregivers will be given strategies and enjoyable activities to carryout at home.
-Participation by caregivers using the SOS Approach to Feeding is needed for your child’s success.
+Participation by caregivers using the SOS Approach to Feeding is needed to enhance child’s success.

 All fees are due by the first day of camp.